-^{[&}lt;sup>30] Former Administrative Tribunal Judgment No. 388, Moser (1987), para.
+&lt;sup>26 Former Administrative Tribunal Judgment No. 388, Moser (1987), para.
 XIV.

-^{[&}lt;sup>31] Chen v.
-Secretary-General of the United Nations, Judgment No. 2011-UNAT-107, para.
-25.

-...
-It is correct that there is no automatic right to promotion to an upgraded post, but in this case, the Appellants performed the functions of the positions and the Organization has had the benefit of their performances at a lesser salary than that of their counterparts working under the same job descriptions.

-...
-From the foregoing, we affirm the rescission by the Dispute Tribunal of the decision of the ASG/OHRM based on the recommendations of the NYGSCAC to maintain the classification of their posts.
+- 45. The Appellants have been involved in a series of vain and fruitless attempts and recourses for the reclassification of their posts.
+We are not saying their posts would have been reclassified or they would have been promoted had the proper procedure been followed; we are saying that if the classification had been done, the Appellants would have had the opportunity to be considered for the reclassified posts.
+In our view, this is the only possible conclusion from the facts of the case.
+The failure to apply the same job classifications to the Appellants' posts as applied to posts with the same job descriptions deprived the Appellants of their rightful opportunity to be considered for the reclassified posts. - 46.
+It is correct that there is no automatic right to promotion to an upgraded post, but in this case, the Appellants performed the functions of the positions and the Organization has had the benefit of their performances at a lesser salary than that of their counterparts working under the same job descriptions. - 47.
+From the foregoing, we affirm the rescission by the Dispute Tribunal of the decision of the ASG/OHRM based on the recommendations of the NYGSCAC to maintain the classification of their posts. - 48.

-...
 We, however, reverse the UNDT order to remand the case back to the NYGSCAC for reconsideration, and award the Appellants compensation for the violation of their rights.